 DRY WINTERS ON THE SAN FRANCISCO PENINSULA

-On one of my site visits in January 2021 to a I designed I was sad to see the plants suffering from the lack of water.
+On one of my site visits in January 2021, to a landscape I designed, I was sad to see the plants suffering from the lack of water.
 It was obvious that the irrigation was turned off and that the plants were stressed and some were even on the verge of dying.

 Kind of an unusual problem to have in the middle of winter!